 Have dual citizenship

 The Reader and your dashboard are both key to squeezing every last drop of goodness out of WordPress.com; even if it seems like only one or the other will be useful to you, we encourage you to get to know them both and learn to move fluidly between them.
-To wrap up the tour, here are the intersections where you can pass easily from one world to the next:
+To wrap up the tour, here is the intersection where you can pass easily from one world to the next.

-Our tour of WordPress.com is now complete; please exit the trolley on the right, and be sure to take all your belongings with you.
-Now that you know your way around, let’s get your site set up just the way you want it, starting with picking the perfect theme.
+Now that you know how to navigate, let’s get your site set up just the way you want it, starting with picking the perfect theme.
 It’s time to Get Personality.